 ECE Outreach Program

-Along with Ohio State student volunteers, Prof. Anderson visits schools, camps, and after-school organizations to engage kids by teaching them how to build real engineering projects, such as working speakers and motors that students can take home.
-Prof. Anderson and her students have visited a total of 47 different schools since 2008, bringing engineering hands-on projects to more than 5,000 students, many of whom may never have thought they could be an engineer, or even had any idea what an engineer does.
+Along with assistant Clayton Greenbaum and numerous Ohio State student volunteers, Prof. Anderson visits schools, camps, and after-school organizations to engage young students by teaching them how to build real engineering projects, such as working speakers for smart phones or even wireless LED lights that students can take home.
+Since 2008, the program has brought hands-on engineering projects to more than 11,000 students, many of whom may never have thought they could be an engineer, or even had any idea what an engineer does.
 With special attention to high-need schools and districts, kids from diverse backgrounds are being shown the possibilities of careers in STEM fields.
+Watch a short video here that shows a great example of that special moment when a student "gets it" and becomes inspired by engineering.

 Hands-On Projects for Elementary, Middle and High-School Students